Trump lands in Vietnam for second summit with North Korea's Kim

 In return, Kim would expect significant U.S. concessions such as relief from punishing sanctions and a declaration that the 1950-53 Korean War is at last formally over.

 Trump, landing in darkness, waved as he disembarked Air Force One and was met by senior Vietnamese and U.S. officials.
-Trump’s motorcade passed by crowds waving the flags of Vietnam, the United States and North Korea on its way to the JW Marriott Hotel, his accommodation for the two-day summit.
+His motorcade passed crowds waving the flags of Vietnam, the United States and North Korea on its way to the JW Marriott Hotel, his accommodation for the two-day summit.

-Earlier, Vietnamese officials were on hand to greet Kim at the station in Dong Dang town after he crossed the border from China.
-He got a red-carpet welcome with honour guard, military band and fluttering North Korean and Vietnamese flags.
+Earlier, Vietnamese officials greeted Kim at the station in Dong Dang town after he crossed the border from China by train.
+He got a red-carpet welcome with honor guard, military band and fluttering North Korean and Vietnamese flags.

-Kim’s sister, Kim Yo Jong, who has emerged as an important aide, arrived with him.
+Kim was accompanied by his sister, Kim Yo Jong, an important aide.

-About a dozen bodyguards briefly ran alongside Kim’s car as he set off for the two-hour journey to Hanoi, smiling and waving to children lining the route from his limousine.
+About a dozen bodyguards briefly ran alongside his limousine as he began the two-hour journey to Hanoi, smiling and waving to children lining the route.

-Roads were closed with Vietnamese security forces in armoured-personnel carriers guarding the route to the city’s Melia hotel where he is staying.
+Roads were closed with security forces in armored personnel carriers guarding the route to Hanoi’s Melia hotel where Kim is staying.

-Vietnamese authorities have been tight-lipped about the summit and have yet to announce where the two will meet.
+Vietnamese authorities have yet to announce where Kim and Trump will meet.

 U.S. Secretary of State Mike Pompeo also arrived on Tuesday and met Vietnamese Foreign Minister Pham Binh Minh for talks.

-Trump told reporters before he left he and Kim would have “a very tremendous summit”.
+Trump said before leaving Washington it would be “a very tremendous summit” and stressed the benefits to North Korea if it gave up its nuclear weapons.

-Tweeting on Monday, he stressed the benefits to North Korea if it gave up its nuclear weapons.
-“With complete Denuclearisation, North Korea will rapidly become an Economic Powerhouse.
+“With complete Denuclearization, North Korea will rapidly become an Economic Powerhouse.
 Without it, just more of the same.
-Chairman Kim will make a wise decision!”
-Trump said.
+Chairman Kim will make a wise decision!” he said.

-In a speech late on Sunday, Trump, however, appeared to play down the possibility of a major breakthrough, saying he would be happy as long as North Korea maintained its pause on weapons testing.
+In a speech on Sunday, however, Trump appeared to play down the possibility of a major breakthrough, saying he would be happy as long as North Korea maintained its pause on weapons testing.

 “I’m not in a rush,” he said.
 “I just don’t want testing.
 As long as there’s no testing, we’re happy.”

-North Korea conducted its last nuclear test in September 2017 and its last intercontinental ballistic missile test in November 2017.
+North Korea has not conducted a nuclear or missile test since 2017, but analysts say the two leaders have to move beyond summit symbolism.

-Analysts say the two leaders have to move beyond summit symbolism.
+“The most basic yet urgent task is to come to a shared understanding of what denuclearization would entail,” said Gi-Wook Shin, director of Stanford’s Asia-Pacific Research Center.

-“The most basic yet urgent task is to come to a shared understanding of what denuclearisation would entail,” said Gi-Wook Shin, director of Stanford’s Asia-Pacific Research Center.
+“The ambiguity and obscurity of the term ‘denuclearization’ only exacerbates the skepticism about both the U.S. and North Korean commitments to denuclearization.”

-“The ambiguity and obscurity of the term ‘denuclearisation’ only exacerbates the scepticism about both the U.S. and North Korean commitments to denuclearisation.”
+While the United States is demanding North Korea give up all of its nuclear and missile programs, North Korea wants to see the removal of the U.S. nuclear umbrella for South Korea.

-While the United States is demanding North Korea give up all of its nuclear and missile programmes, North Korea wants to see the removal of the U.S. nuclear umbrella for South Korea.
+Trump’s departure from Washington comes at a time of increased pressure at home, and he is keen to show progress on a foreign policy issue that has confounded multiple predecessors.

 A South Korean presidential spokesman told reporters in Seoul the two sides might be able to agree to a formal end of the Korean War, which was concluded with an armistice not a peace treaty, a move North Korea has long sought.